wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 ### Checking the Activation Status

-We have covered this use-case earlier to frame the new activation flow.
+We covered a similar use-case earlier in the context of the new activation flow.
 However, you should also check for the activation status before every attempt to use the transaction signing, since the activation might have been blocked or removed on the server side.

 In case you check the activation status and the result is anything else than `.active`, you should cancel the transaction signing flow and redirect the user to the appropriate alternate flow, such as new activation wizard, unblocking tutorial, etc.